 Action planning then followed with key stakeholder forums, where industry bodies, businesses and organisations from each sector came together to compile and assess mitigation actions.
 A detailed Emissions Reduction Plan will cost and prioritise those mitigation strategies.

-GHG abatement, education and collaborative projects have commenced, such as the Zero Emissions Schools Initiative, Repower Project (a street by street renewable energy program) and Individual Emissions education.
-ZEB has engaged with the community through media, communications and community events, such as participation in the annual RenewFest, and the monthly ZEB Sustainability Drinks.
+GHG abatement, education and collaborative projects are happening, such as Repower Byron Shire (a street by street renewable energy program, in conjunction with with COREM and Enova Community), the Zero Emissions Schools Initiative, plus Individual Emissions education.
+ZEB frequently engages with the community through media articles, social media communications and holding community events such as The Big U-Turn Ahead.

 ZEB recognises the importance of engaging with all its key stakeholder groups, including Federal, State and Local government; individual sectors within the community; and the private sector, to encourage participation and investment in the transition to a zero emissions economy in Byron Shire.